rcrews/docs-website/runtime/7.1.0/howto-data-access.md

       Describes how to work with queries, manage databases and tables, and generate reports.

-- title: Using Hive Metastore
+- title: Working with Hive Metastore
     url: hive-metastore/index.html
     description: >-
       Describes authorizing access to Hive tables from Spark and